-Linear salp chains have been hypothesized to be more efficient swimmers due to the reduction of drag associated with a more streamlined form (Bone & Trueman 1983).
-We expect frontal (pressure and form) drag scaling to be one of the relevant factors to the hydrodynamics of swimming salp colonies given that their intermediate Reynolds numbers are estimated to be between ~100 (Sutherland & Madin 2010) for solitary salps and ~5000 for linear chains (Sutherland & Weihs 2017).
-In animals swimming at high Reynolds numbers, such as colonial salps, the pressure drag experienced during swimming is expected to largely depend on the frontal (motion-orthogonal) projected area (Alexander 1968, Vogel 1981).
-In a multi-jet system, having a larger number of propellers is expected to improve the hydrodynamic and inertial benefits granted by asynchronous multijet propulsion, in addition to providing additional thrust to the colony (Madin 1990, Sutherland & Weihs 2017).
+Linear salp chains have been described as more efficient swimmers due to the reduction of drag associated with a more streamlined form (Bone & Trueman 1983).
+In a multi-jet system, having a larger number of propellers can improve the hydrodynamic and inertial benefits granted by asynchronous multijet propulsion, in addition to providing additional thrust to the colony (Madin 1990, Sutherland & Weihs 2017).
 The effect of varying numbers of propeller zooids on swimming speed has never been investigated in salps, nor how this relationship may vary across their diverse colonial architectures.
-While relative (per propeller unit) frontal area is greatly reduced in linear chains when compared to the sum of each separate blastozooid (Mackie 1986, Sutherland & Weihs 2017), we hypothesize that this advantage will be lower in species with non-linear colonial architectures, and thus we predict finding differences in swimming speed between colonial architectures.
 Salp colonial architectures differ in how the number of zooids in the colony scales with their frontal area relative to motion (Madin 1990).
 Some architectures (linear, bipinnate, and helical) have a constant frontal area, regardless of zooid number.
-We expect these architectures to benefit from increased thrust delivered by larger numbers of zooids while maintaining a constant frontal area.
+These architectures may benefit from increased thrust delivered by larger numbers of zooids while maintaining a constant frontal area.
 However, the rest of the architectures (oblique, transversal, whorl, and cluster) have an increasing (directly proportional) frontal area as the number of zooids increases (Fig. 1).
-Therefore, we expect the latter architectures to not only obtain more thrust, but to also experience more frontal water resistance as a result of bearing a greater number of propeller zooids.
-As a result, we also predict that swimming speed will be greater in colonies that bear a larger number of zooids, but only (or more so) for species with architectures that have a constant frontal area.
+Therefore, we expect the latter architectures to not only obtain more thrust, but to also experience more frontal water resistance as zooid number increases.
+As a result, we anticipate that swimming speed will be greater in colonies that bear a larger number of zooids, but only (or more so) for species with architectures that have a constant frontal area.